Drazcmd/mc-mod-template/src/main/java/minecraftmodtemplate/mbe01_block_simple/README.md

 1. You've misspelled it
 1. The upper/lower case doesn't match
-1. You've forgotten the resource domain, eg `blockmodel` instead of `minecraftbyexample:blockmodel`
+1. You've forgotten the resource domain, eg `blockmodel` instead of `minecraftmodtemplate:blockmodel`
 1. The folder structure of your assets folders is incorrect
 1. If using IntelliJ 14--the assets aren't copied to the right place, you need to apply a fix to your `build.gradle`, see [http://www.minecraftforge.net/forum/index.php/topic,21354.0.html](http://www.minecraftforge.net/forum/index.php/topic,21354.0.html)